 Finally, in a termination of parental rights action, the parties are entitled to effective counsel.
 To prevail on an ineffective assistance of counsel claim, one must show that the attorney’s performance was deficient, and that it was prejudicial to the defense of the case.

 In re Adams et al., Case No. A19A1723, Georgia Court of Appeals, March 13, 2020.

 A finding of criminal contempt requires proof beyond a reasonable doubt that the alleged contemnor willfully violated a court order.
 Indirect criminal contempt occurs outside of the court’s presence.
 In those cases, due process requires normal adversarial procedures, including the right to assistance of counsel and to call witnesses.
 Direct criminal contempt acts are those committed in the trial court’s presence in open court, and threatening its ability to conduct proceedings.
 Summary adjudication is authorized in direct criminal contempt cases after the contemnor is given an opportunity to speak in his or her own behalf.
 See also, Sponsler v.
-Sponsler, et al., ____ Ga.
-App. ____, decided February 13, 2020 (Case Nos.
-A19A2282 and A19A2283).
+Sponsler, et al., 353 Ga.
+App.
+627 (2020)

 The rule of sequestration, O.C.G.A. §24-6-615, provides that at the request of either party, or on the court’s own motion, witnesses shall be excluded from the courtroom so that they cannot hear the testimony of other witnesses.
 In the instant case, the evidence does not support the trial court’s conclusion that the attorneys violated the trial court’s sequestration order.